Emmotes/ic_spoilers/docs/rust.md

     "id": 2039,
     "flavour_text": "",
     "description": {
-        "desc": "Whenever Rust is holding a shiny gold piece, increase the effect of Hello, Friends by $amount%.
-Whenever Rust is NOT holding a shiny gold piece, increase the effect of Rust For Hire by $amount%."
+        "desc": "Whenever Rust is holding a shiny gold piece, he increases the effect of Hello, Friends by $amount%.
+Whenever Rust is NOT holding a shiny gold piece, he increases the effect of Rust For Hire by $amount%."
     },
     "effect_keys": [
         {